bluedot-arcade/bluedot-docs/docs/boards/bd845-pwb/index.md

 It also provides additional features such as debouncing and a Light-On-Press mode that lights up the arrow light when pressed without the need of an external lights driver board.

 The board can also be re-programmed with a custom/updated firmware.

+If you have this board and want to install it correctly check the [installation guide][Installation].
+Also have a look at the [FAQs] which will answer a lot of your questions.

 ![BD845-PWB-Back](../../assets/images/bd845-pwb-back-v1.0.0.png)
 PCB Back layer